Phone: (202) 296-5505 Email: info@winvale.com

 Wage determinations are based on geography, specifically counties.
 If the geographic scope for your contract is nationwide, there will be different locality rates and fringe benefit requirements depending on the location of the services.
 Depending on the scope of work required by a specific contract, multiple wage determinations may need to be incorporated into a contract.

 While this is a general rule of thumb, the best way to identify SCA applicable labor categories is going to the wage determinations section on SAM.gov and downloading the list of SCA applicable labor categories.
-This list will also include the minimum hourly rate that must be paid based off county of work performed.
+This list will also include the minimum hourly rate that must be paid based off the county of work performed.

 Wage determinations can include Standard, Non-standard, and Collective Bargaining Agreements (CBAs).